nohat/dimming/docs/future-enhancements/defaults.md

 ## Overview

-This document outlines future enhancements to the Control Mapping system that would provide intelligent, auto-populated defaults based on device capabilities and common usage patterns.
+This document outlines future enhancements to the Control Mapping system that would provide intelligent, auto-populated defaults based on device capabilities and common usage patterns
+.
 These features would build upon the core Control Mapping implementation to deliver an exceptional out-of-box experience.

 ## Relationship to Core Control Mapping

 These enhancements extend the Phase 3 User Interface implementation described in `control_mapping.md`, specifically enhancing the Mapping Wizard (PR 3.2) with intelligent suggestions and automated configuration capabilities.

 ## Enhanced User Experience Goals

 Transform the Control Mapping wizard from a manual configuration tool into an intelligent assistant that:

-1. **Recognize Controller Type:** Identify the connected device as a "dimmer switch," "scene remote," "rotary controller," etc., based on its declared capabilities (e.g., exposed event entities, device class, or integration-specific metadata).
+1. **Recognize Controller Type:** Identify the connected device as a "dimmer switch," "scene remote," "rotary controller," etc., based on its declared capabilities (e.g., exposed event entities, device class, or integration- specific metadata).

 2. **Infer Common Actions:** For recognized controller types, suggest common mappings for its standard buttons/controls to relevant light actions.

 3. **Pre-populate Light Action Defaults:** When a light is selected as a target, pre-fill the `dynamic_control` parameters with sensible defaults (e.g., `logarithmic` curve, `medium` speed for dimming, `toggle` for on/off).

 4. **Recognizes Controller Types**: Automatically identifies device capabilities and common usage patterns